 The Governing Body reserves the right to charge parents for activities deemed to be Optional Extras.
-Such activities will include, for example, an evening visit to a theatre that does not fit the definition of 'education' in Section 3.
-Parents must make payments in order for their children to participate.
+Such activities will include, for example, an evening visit to a theatre which does not fit the definition of 'education' in Section 3.
+Parents must make payment in order for their child to participate.